mcortt/Ozzi/README.md

 # Ozzi - IOC Quick Search
-Extension for Firefox and Edge that searches IOCs from common OSINT sources.
+Extension for Firefox, Chrome, and Edge that searches IOCs from common OSINT sources.

+# Setup
+You now have the option to select the OSINT sites you would like to search for each IOC type.
+NOTE: You will have to select OSINT sites you want to use before the extension will start giving you results.

+1. Launch the extension and click the gear icon next to the search button.
+2. Check the OSINT sites you would like to use.
+3. You can also select a theme to use from the dropdown.
+4. Hit save at the bottom when done selecting.
+You should get a message that your settings have been saved.

 # Usage
 1. Launch extension - click icon or keyboard shortcut <Ctrl + Shift + F>